-Our week spent in the High Tatras of Slovakia was not quite the hiking extravaganza that we thought it was going to be for one simple reason: it rained.
+Our week spent in the High Tatras in Slovakia was not quite the hiking extravaganza that we thought it was going to be for one simple reason: it rained.
 A lot.

 When it wasn’t raining, the weather spent most of its time creating a thick fog that obscured the mountain range so thoroughly, we often couldn’t tell that there was a mountain right in front of us!

-Basically, a pessimist could sum up our week hiking in the High Tatras as: shoulder season travel doesn’t always pay off (which in and of itself is a great travel tip for Europe), and perhaps we would have been better off checking out other great places in Slovakia instead, or even sticking around Bratislava longer than the couple days we did (especially considering how inexpensive Bratislava is!).
+Basically, a pessimist could sum up our week hiking in the High Tatras as shoulder season travel doesn’t always pay off (which in and of itself is a great travel tip for Europe), and perhaps we would have been better off checking out other great places in Slovakia instead or even sticking around Bratislava longer than the couple days we did (especially considering how inexpensive Bratislava is!).